THE CORRELATION BETWEEN KARMA AND TAPASYA

 It is widely believed that Hinduism is not a religion but a way of life, where one could continue to remain a Hindu even without really practicing it.
 But when you run through the religious texts it doesn’t say so, that simplistically.
 In fact, it won’t be a misnomer to say Hinduism is all about good and bad Karma—and ‘Karma’ alone is the essence of Hinduism.
 While Karma emanates from your mindset, tapasya (prolonged, intense and rigorous form of meditation) is the versatile vehicle of karma that takes you to your goal, and in case of any misdeeds it also acts as the penance, to pull you through tough times.
 Hence, one could say a ‘Tapasya’ in many ways is only a planned and focused karma.

 If you go through the Hindu texts dispassionately you would find, there were no free lunches, not even for Gods.
 Everyone had to fight for each specific issue where opponents could not be taken for granted just because someone commanded a superior position, breed, hierarchy or a better brand.
-And, competitor intelligence then, was a vital strategy for survival.
+And, competitor intelligence then, was a prevalent strategy vital for survival.
 While one could continue in life, being an average and inactive person.
-But for Herculean, milestone and phenomenal achievements one had to go in for long and arduous tapasyas where even Gods were not spared from the drill.
+But for a Herculean milestone and phenomenal achievements one had to go in for long and arduous tapasyas where even avatars and Gods were not spared from the drill.

 Ravan the king of Lanka had done a lifetime of tapasya and was well entrenched, as a tall pundit but his tapasya was not followed by good karma and so all his knowledge went for a waste.
 So in Hinduism, can not one say both karma and tapasya work in tandem?
 Good karma with intense tapasya will yield good results, while good karma with intense tapasya followed by bad karma will only dilute the effects of tapasya.
 And as long as the arch of good karma continues time shall be kind to you.